The Many Important “Roles” Mom’s Complete in their Children’s Lives

 The role of primary teacher makes a significant impact on our kids.
 If you have ever had your kids repeat a phrase you say all the time or repeat an action you do all the time, you know your children will follow your example.
 Be sure you are the example you want your children to follow.

 If you have 2 or more children, you have been the chief judge.
-They will have a disagreement, or my favorite, “I had it first!”
+They will have a disagreement or my favorite, “I had it first!”
 You will have to decide in a fair way who should get the toy or how to get them to play together nicely.

-As our children get older, we have to have discernment.
+As our children get older, we must to have discernment.
 We must determine when our child is telling us the truth or what is the best course of action (even if it’s unpopular with your child).
 These are the responsibilities of the mom who is also the “chief judge”.

 From about the time your child can talk, your child will come to you to negotiate.
 You will hear things like, “If I eat one more bite of my veggies, can I have dessert?” or “If I complete all my homework by 6:00 pm, can I play video games for an hour?”
 You will negotiate how long your child can play the video games or how late they can stay up before going to sleep at night.
 Children try to negotiate with parents all day.